-Ets Patissier factory history.
+Ets.
+Patissier factory history.

 Albert Patissier, born in 1900, was the inventor of the derailleur in 1920 (cycling) and test pilot at Monet-Goyon in Macon.
-He started off in a modest shop as a repairing business for cycles and various brands of motorcycettes (small motor cycles 50cc to 175cc) of that time at Rue National Villefranche-sur-Saône (in front of the L’Eden). there are records of the first registration of his company with 7,800,000 francs at this address in 1919 (reg; 57B136).
+He started off in a modest shop as a repairing business for cycles and various brands of motorcycettes (small motorcycles 50cc to 175cc) of that time at Rue National Villefranche-sur-Saône (in front of the L’Eden). there are records of the first registration of his company with 7,800,000 francs at this address in 1919 (reg; 57B136).
 (See Motobecane MB1 typical motorcycettes below).
 The company was fully trading in 1923.

 Patissier moved his business after 2 years to Rue Paul Bert 1925 and then Rue du Promenoir in 1926.
-It was here and at la newly aquired warehouse at Rue des Docks that he started on the prototypes of motoculteurs for his viticole clients in 1926.
+It was here and at la newly acquired warehouse at Rue des Docks that he started on the prototypes of motoculteurs for his viticole clients in 1926.
 This facility was close to the railway station for ease of finished product movement.

-The warehouse/hanger at Rue des Docks near to the railway station at Villefranche-sur-Saône
+The warehouse/hanger at Rue des Docks near to the railway station at Villefranche-sur-Saône.